Cardiac Rehabilitation

 What to Expect

-This outpatient-based program typically includes sessions two times per week over four-five months, that can be adjusted to needs of the patient.
+This outpatient rehabilitation program typically includes sessions two times per week over four-five months, that can be adjusted to needs of the patient.

 Referral Process